Lonely fort in an azure sea tops our finds in far-flung Florida

 I hoisted my knapsack, ready to ship out with him for a remote smattering of sand-and-coral islands that have a long history as a home to buccaneers, masked boobies, yellow-fever victims and an infamous assassin's co-conspirators.

 A smart vacation choice?

 Tortugas Jack, aka Jack Hackett, a former Chicago saloonkeeper and self-professed "poet sailor," was my guide for the day.
-Me and 99 others, aboard the high-speed catamaran Yankee Freedom III, bound for a day of exploration, bird-watching (those boobies) and snorkeling.
+Me and 99 others, aboard the high-speed catamaran Yankee Freedom, bound for a day of exploration, bird-watching (those boobies) and snorkeling.
 We were headed for the seven-island archipelago of Dry Tortugas National Park

 , 68 miles southwest of Key West.
 The site of America's largest 19th-century coastal fort — a well-preserved 16-million-brick structure complete with an honest-to-God moat — the Dry Tortugas were the most exotic of my finds in a week of off-highway adventures at the far end of Florida.

 A fort the size of Safeco Field?
 On a pirate island that nobody north of Pensacola has ever heard of?

 In this subtropical far corner of the United States, to which Seattleites can fly for about $200 less than a ticket to Hawaii, this was a treasure I'd found buried in the back of a guide book.